survivejs-translations/react-book-br/manuscript/appendices/01_language_features.md

 ### Classes e Módulos

-As stated above, the ES6 modules allow `export` and `import` single and multiple objects, functions, or even classes.
-In the latter, you can use `export default class` to export an anonymous class or export multiple classes from the same module using `export class className`.
 Conforme mencionado acima, os módulos ES6 permitem usar `export` e `import` de objetos únicos/múltiplos, funções ou mesmo classes.
 No último, você pode usar `export default class` para exportar uma classe anônima ou exportar várias classes do mesmo módulo usando `export class className`.

-To export and import a single class you can use `export default class` to export an anonymous class and call it whatever you want at import time:
 Para exportar e importar uma única classe, você pode usar `export default class` para exportar uma classe anônima e chama-lá de qualquer coisa na hora da importação:

 **Note.jsx**